MicrosoftDocs/SupportArticles-docs/support/browsers/ie-installation-fails.md

 For example, we cannot install a Spanish version of Internet Explorer 11 on a computer that is running the Windows Catalan version.
 Although Spanish is the base language for the Catalan Language Interface Pack (LIP) language, you must use the Internet Explorer 11 Catalan installer for this operating system.

 To install Internet Explorer 11 in your active language, download the correct Internet Explorer 11 installer for your operating system version.
-To do this, go to [Download Internet Explorer 11 (Offline installer)](https://support.microsoft.com/help/18520), and then locate the download file for 32-bit systems or 64-bit systems, as appropriate.
+To do this, go to [Internet Explorer 11 download page](https://support.microsoft.com/help/18520), and then locate and download the installer file for your operating system.

 > [!NOTE]
 > This information applies only to non-English versions of the Internet Explorer 11 installer.
 If you use the English version of the installer in a supported non-English environment, the installation process continues in English, but the installed program will match your operating system language.